BillyBadBoy/lam/docs/MutualRecursion.md

 (λ f . f a b c) (λ x y z . y) = b         // acessing the 2nd item of list [a, b, c] (λ f . f a b c) (λ x y z . z) = c         // acessing the 3rd item of list [a, b, c]
 ````
-*The bottom line is that we can easily combine a list of expressions into a single expression and recover them later using an appropriate accessor.
-Obviously this approach can be applied to lists of any finite length*
+*Thus we can easily combine a list of expressions into a single expression and recover them later using an appropriate accessor.
+Obviously this approach can be applied to lists of any fixed finite length*

 -----
 Returning to our problem, begin by combining the definitions of `IsEven` and `IsOdd` into a 2 element list called `F`: